Make this simple no knead bread recipe that bakes in a dutch oven to go with dinner tonight and thank me later.

-On Sunday, I made a very yummy Cheddar Beer Soup.
+A few days ago I made a very yummy Cheddar Beer Soup.
 Ever since my trip to Illinois in June, where I had my first taste of the soup at a restaurant/brewery, I have been wanting to make it at home.
-It wasn’t as tasty as the restaurant, but very close.
-Plus, I used Shiner Bock, not the dark lager that was used at the restaurant.

 I wanted a crusty bread to go with the soup, and knew that anything I found at the grocery store bakery would just be full of fillers.
-So I scoured Pinterest to find a recipe that would work.
-While scouring, I discovered so many people who bake their bread in an enamel coated cast iron pot, or Dutch Oven*.
+Instead I decided to try making a crusty no knead bread that could be baked in a Dutch Oven, or similar pot.

 - 3 cups bread flour

 - 1 1/2 tsp yeast

 - In the bowl of a stand mixer, combine sugar, yeast and water.
 Stir together and let sit for 10 minutes, or until ingredients starts to get foamy and thickens.

 - While the yeast is proofing, combine flour with salt in a separate bowl.